yas19sin/ShopIT/README.md

 ### Todo:

 ```
-1. [Important] Code Cleaning and Optimizing
+1. [Important] Code Cleaning and Optimizing.
-2. Make a list for each returned result of a place.
-3. Add a like/dislike system for the user to be able to add prefered places to his/her Dashboard
+2. Add a like/dislike system for the user to be able to add prefered places to his/her Dashboard.
-4. Learn Python to do all of the above properly
+3. Fix the detecting of the users ip address.
 ```

 ## Extensions: